irSilviana/ea-johndeerepayment/README.md

 ## Description

 The John Deere Payment Plugin adds a new payment method to your WooCommerce store.
 Customers can enter their John Deere Financial Multi-Use Line account details at checkout and choose this payment method to pay for their orders.
-The payment method is not connected to the John Deere API, so the admin has to update the order status if it's not set as "completed".
+The payment method is not connected to the John Deere API, so the admin must update the order status if it's not set as "completed".
 The default value is "Processing".
 Remember!
 Except for "Completed", the admin is required to update the order status manually.

 ## Features